SE::Yandex::Balaboba - Balaboba text parser

 Capabilities

-- Scrape unique texts with the ability to choose the text style (parameter Style):
+- Parse unique texts with the ability to choose the text style (Style parameter):

-Recipes (RU),Short stories (RU),Recipies (EN)and others - Selecting the style number which can be seen in the browser and scraping with the desired text style if it is not available in the style selection option (ID of custom style parameter)
+Recipes (RU),Short stories (RU),Recipies (EN)and others - Select a style number that can be seen in the browser and parse with the desired text style if it is not in the style selection option (ID of custom style parameter)

 Use cases